msdamzdh/TOLSF_InitialDesignEffectiveness/Readme.md

 ## Installation

-1. Ensure you have MATLAB installed on your system.
+1. Ensure you have MATLAB 2022b or higher installed on your system.
-2. Clone this repository or download the `Canteliver_Moment.m` file.
+2. Clone this repository.

 ```bash
 git clone https://github.com/msdamzdh/TOLSF_InitialDesignEffectiveness.git